mingchaoyan/dotvim/README.md

 4. git submodule init
 5. git submodule update

 P.S.
-Help-tags will be generated when first open vim, then submodule will be dirty.
+Help-tags will be generated when first opening vim, then submodule will be dirty.
     So you should go to the submodule directory, do a "git add" + "git commit" to get all content tracked within the            submodule one by one.
 At last, do a "git commit" at the top dicretory(.vim/)
 Working with Git submodules
 =============